On this page

 • an ELICOS program registration fee of $175 (if applicable).

-Some courses have extra costs for things like field trips, equipment, or practical training.
-See your course details for any additional costs.
+Some courses have extra costs for things like field trips, equipment or practical training.
+See additional course costs for detailed information about each course.

 Scholarships